Establish a New Child Support Order

 Learn more about applying for child support.

-Before an order for child support can be established, legal paternity must be established.
-See Establish Paternity for more information.
+Before an order for child support can be established, parentage must be established.
+See Establish Parentage for more information.

-If paternity is not an issue, the first step in establishing a child support order is to determine the amount of child and medical support to be paid.
+If parentage is not an issue, the first step is to determine the amount of child and medical support to be paid.
 This is determined by the Oregon Child Support Guidelines.
 These guidelines are required by law and used in all child support cases.
 The guidelines help determine how much money each parent should contribute for the care of their child.

 Child support orders usually include a provision for health coverage or medical support.
 See Medical Support for more information.